This guide will show you how to create and configure an Azure Active Directory SAML application to enable Single Sign-On for Doppler.

 Click on Properties from the left menu.
 Set the logo for the application by uploading the image below, then click Save.

-In a separate window, go to the Doppler dashboard and from the menu click Team, then select the Settings tab from the top menu.
+Go to the Doppler dashboard and from the menu click Team, then select the Roles tab from the top menu.
 Choose the Default Roles for users who login via SSO.

-The Role controls the initial permissions a user will receive when their account is created.
+The Workplace Role controls the initial permissions a user will receive when their account is created.
 We recommend keeping it at Collaborator access to follow the principle of least privilege.
-Users with the Owner role can adjust this after the user has logged in once.
-If you scroll down further on the Settings page, you'll see a breakdown of what permissions each Role has.
+The Project Role is the role granted to a user when they're added to a project, so set this to the role most commonly used.
+Users with the Owner role can adjust these after the user has logged in once.
+If you scroll down further on the Roles page, you'll see a breakdown of what permissions each Role has.

-After setting the Default Roles, we need to enable SAML SSO in Doppler to get access to the URLs needed to configure the Azure SAML SSO application.
+After setting the Default Roles, we need to enable SAML SSO in Doppler to get access to the URLs needed to configure the Auth0 SAML SSO application.

-Copy the ACS URL and Entity ID URLs to use when configuring the Azure SAML SSO application.
+Copy the ACS URL and Entity ID URLs to use when configuring the Auth0 SAML SSO application.

 Next, we'll begin configuring the Azure SAML application.
 Switch back to the Azure Console window.
 Click Overview from the left menu. then select Get started from the 2.
 Set up single sign on section.